 (Ordered from most recent to oldest)

-Hunter has agreed to tackle the artwork for the game in its entirety, with this massive project beginning in Q1 of 2022.
+Artwork will begin in Q2 of 2022.
 In the meantime, I am working to get the rulebook completed for feedback, and a reworking of the prototype to clean everything up.
 The target date for a crowd-funding project will be Q1 of 2023, but a lot can happen between now and then.
 My aim with my projects is to have the development and art nearly complete before launching on crowd-funding platforms to greatly reduce the long wait in between funding and delivery.

 The cover art is finished, crafted with excellence by a local artist, Hunter Reid.
 The key concepts that define Song of the Seas are freedom (being an open sandbox game), exploration, sea shanties, and a host of other things, all captured beautifully in the artwork.
 I love how the turbulent seas surround the ship and its crew, yet their determination is not shaken.